evolbioinfo/booster-web/README.md

 * Job Timeout: unlimited
 * 1 thread per job

+To access the web interface, just go to [http://localhost:8080](http://localhost:8080)

 ## Other configurations
 It is possible to configure `booster-web` to run with specific options.
 To do so, create a configuration file `booster-web.toml` with the following sections:
 * database